eugenia1984/english/b1-english-for-developers/23-learn-how-to-talk-about-numbers-with-coworkers.md

 - **initial phase**: means the beginning stage of something.
 For example: `During the initial phase of testing, we found several bugs`. —> This means bugs were found at the start of testing.

 - **to finalize**: means to complete or finish something officially.
 For example: `We need to finalize the design before the meeting`. —> They need to complete the design.

+### Ordinal number

+Ordinal numbers **tell the position of something in a sequence**, such as steps, tasks, or stages.

+Examples include: first, second, third, fourth, and so on.

+To form most ordinal numbers, you take the cardinal number (1, 2, 3, 4...) and add the correct ending.
+Most ordinal numbers follow the pattern of adding -th, like 4 becomes fourth, and 6 becomes sixth.
+But 1, 2, and 3 are irregular: 1 becomes first, 2 becomes second, and 3 becomes third.

 ---